 - Steelix a Steel and Ground-type

-All three of these choices vary in typing, making your choice of Pokémon a little more complicated.
-Cloyster is weak to Electric, Fighting, Grass, and Rock-types, Steelix is weak to Fighting, Fire, Ground, and Water-types, and Hippowdon is weak to Grass, Ice, and Water-types.
-Of the three, Hippowdon will prove the most difficult.
+All three of these choices vary in typing, making your choice of Pokémon a little more complicated, but they share a small shred of weaknesses.
+Kingler is weak to Electric and Grass-types, Steelix is weak to Fighting, Fire, Ground, and Water-types, and Rhyperior is weak to Fighting, Grass, Ground, Ice, Steel, and Water-types.

-For Cloyster, you want to try and use powerful Electric-types like Jolteon, Ampharos, Electrabuzz, or Grass-types like Venasaur, Exeggutor, and Sceptile.
-These options should prove reliable as a second option, especially a Grass-type, which can withstand Giovanni’s upcoming Raikou attacks.
+For Kingler, you want to try and use powerful Electric-types like Jolteon, Ampharos, Electrabuzz, or Grass-types like Venasaur, Exeggutor, and Sceptile.
+These options should prove reliable as a second option, however, you want to be careful when using a Grass-type as they will likely be extremely weak when battling Entei.

 If Giovanni uses Steelix, you might want a powerful Ground-type as your second, such as Rhyperior, Excadrill, Garchomp, or Swampert (a Water and Ground-type).
-On the other hand, if you want to prepare for Cloyster and Steelix, your first Fighting-type could dish out a series of decent hits to give your second option a running start.
 You could double-down on the Fighting-type option and have another ready to go.
+It could make you hesitant to using an Electric-type to prepare for Kingler because Steelix and Rhyperior are both resistant to them.
+However, not to Grass-types, which complicates the matter, given Entei is the final fight.

-After beating whichever the second option is that Giovanni uses, it’s time for you to face the Legendary Pokémon, Raikou.
-It’s an Electric-type Pokémon, making them weak to Ground-types.
-You have a handful of Pokémon to choose from to face it, such as Garchomp, Rhyperior, Mamoswine, Excadrill, or even the Legendary Groudon.
-These are some of the best Ground-type Pokémon to use, but not your only option.
+After beating whichever the second option is that Giovanni uses, it’s time for you to face the Legendary Pokémon, Entei.
+It’s a Fire-type Pokémon, making them weak to Ground, Rock, and Water-types.
+You have a handful of Pokémon to choose from to face it, such as Swampert, Feraligatr, Gyarados, Tyranitar, or even the Legendary Groudon.

-The general strategy to handle Giovanni is taking your time and relying on defensive Pokémon.
+The general strategy for battling Giovanni is taking your time and relying on defensive Pokémon.
 Yes, you want to take down his roster quickly, but relying on straight damage won’t win the day.
 It’s a battle of attrition.
 You need Pokémon capable of withstanding a substantial amount of damage and dealing enough back to put a dent in Giovanni’s options.